fgsect/concealed_ilwe/README.md

 * To manually use the code, enter the docker container via `docker compose exec regression bash` and just execute the code as desired.

 ## Local Usage
+If in doubt, use the method via docker as described above.
-* Install the requirements with any package manager you like.
+* Install the requirements from `requirements.txt` with any package manager you like, e.g. `pip3 install -r requirements.txt`
 * Run `demo.py` with the desired parameters
   * `python3 demo.py --p 0.07 --m 404`
   creates 404 equations with a contamination rate of 0.07.